ronniekram/design-readme/README.md

   * Selected tab has an opacity of 50%.

 ### News Judge
   * **Q-Bone:** Tablet view sizing-- In legacy elements, there was no difference in size on the sliders for desktop and tablet.
 They look kind of bulky here though.
+  * *All sliders are currently starting at a value of 10, need to adjust this to start at no value.*

 ### Category Choice (formerly Infozone)
   * Button colors will be customizable for this element, but will default to theme colors if custom is not specified.